Previous | Next | Contents

 Also, you can click the Info button in the toolbar to get more details.

 Partitioning can erase all data on your disk.
 It is recommended that you backup your data before making any changes.

 To choose the partition map scheme, select the disk (not a volume) and click the Erase button.
 Choose GUID Partition Map to make the disk bootable.

 To partition your disk, select it and click the Partition button.
 Then select how many partitions you need, and specify the name, formatting and size for each of them.

 Formatting erases all data on your disk or a volume (depending on what is selected).

 You can erase and format the whole disk.
 If there are several volumes, you can format them separately.

 To format a volume, select it.
 Click the Erase button in the toolbar and specify the volume name and formatting.
-It is recommended that you choose APFS or Mac OS Extended (Journaled) disk format.
+It is recommended that you choose the APFS disk format.